hellowac/mypy-zh-cn-old/docs/mypy_conf/command_line.md

 ways.
 A short summary of the relevant flags is included below: for full details, see :ref:`running-mypy`.

-.. option:: -m MODULE, --module MODULE
+<span id="m"></span>`-m MODULE, --module MODULE`

-    Asks mypy to type check the provided module.
+   : Asks mypy to type check the provided module.
 This flag may be repeated multiple times.

     Mypy *will not* recursively type check any submodules of the provided module.

-.. option:: -p PACKAGE, --package PACKAGE
+<span id="p"></span>`-p PACKAGE, --package PACKAGE`

-    Asks mypy to type check the provided package.
-This flag may be repeated multiple times.
+   : Asks mypy to type check the provided package.
+This flag may be
+    repeated multiple times.

     Mypy *will* recursively type check any submodules of the provided package.
 This flag is identical to :option:`--module` apart from this behavior.

-.. option:: -c PROGRAM_TEXT, --command PROGRAM_TEXT
+<span id="c"></span>`-c PROGRAM_TEXT, --command PROGRAM_TEXT`

-    Asks mypy to type check the provided string as a program.
+   : Asks mypy to type check the provided string as a program.

-.. option:: --exclude
+<span id="exclude"></span>`--exclude`

-    A regular expression that matches file names, directory names and paths which mypy should ignore while recursively discovering files to check.
+   : A regular expression that matches file names, directory names and paths
+    which mypy should ignore while recursively discovering files to check.
     Use forward slashes on all platforms.